gizmolab10/seriouslythink.com/advanced/data.md

 ## Files

 During those times when you aren’t connected, your changes are stored in a local file.
 Seriously will detect when your resume connection, and will immediately store your unsent changes in the cloud.
 If you are curious to see the local file, **hold the COMMAND and OPTION keys down and tap the O key** (capital o).
 You will see four files.
-Two of them are current, one for each graph (yours and public).
+Two of them are current, one for each map (yours and public).
 The other two are backups, in case file corruption happens while not connected.

 These files are always kept current for two reasons.
-(1) If you launch Seriously while not connected, you can still work on your graph.
+(1) If you launch Seriously while not connected, you can still work on your map.
 (2) Reading data from the cloud is much slower than from a file, so Seriously reads from the files when it launches and then fetches any more recent data from the cloud.

 ## Import and Export